nodejsafrica/nodejsafrica/README.md

 This initiative is pioneered by Agiri Abraham Junior ([@codeekage](https://github.com/codeekage)).
 We usually encourage people to get started with contributing to open-source and we also say start off with   documentations but the tTech -Ccommunities have not made room for training people into going to writing and documentation as Open Source contribution other than coding or a particular language or a technology.
 Documentation being the most important part of a language or framework has never had meetup for such reasons and that is why NodeJS Africa has brought up the initiative of having a mentorship program for just technical writing, proofreading and documentation.
 We hope it is welcomed.
 This initiative is currently chaired by Rachael Onuigbo ([@raechaelo](https://github.com/raechaelo)).

-## How we intend to achieve our goals?
+## How we intend to achieve our goals

 As an open-source community we don’t only believe in organizing meetups or talk session or having slide presentation from speakers but we believe in having a fellowship and mentorship systems that encourages the participants i.e. our members to learn more and do more.
 That’s why Node in Africa (Node.js Africa) will be organizing bi-weekly training session for its member.
 This training will cut across from the novice level of HTML/CSS and JS up to using Node.js as an expert which includes developing with Node.jsnode_modules and contributing to the Nnode.js core.